Where to Run in Brooklyn: A Local's Guide

 Red Hook

 Follow the path into Red Hook, and then you can run a few blocks over to Louis Valentino Park and Pier for stunning views along the water, including the Statue of Liberty.
-You’ll also see massive colorful murals on your Red Hook run, and if you’re hungry post-run, Steve’s Authentic Key Lime Pies, adjacent to Louis Valentino Park and Pier, serves up fresh pies daily, weather permitting.
+You’ll also see massive colorful murals on your Red Hook run, and if you’re hungry post-run, head east from Louis Valentino Park and Pier and you'll see Steve’s Authentic Key Lime Pies, adjacent to the park.
+They serve up fresh pies daily, weather permitting.

 Related Post: Red Hook Running Guide